felipetovarhenao/stringnode/README.md

 <div style="text-align:center"><img src="images/icon.png" width="100"/></div>

 \
 `[stringnode]` is a computer-assisted composition tool, specifically developed for the writing of _«...como la pólvora...» (2022) attractors for amplified string quartet_.
-It consists of two parts, a MaxMSP patch and M4L device, for sequencing and playback of ondulating, harmonic-touch fingering patterns.
+It consists of two parts, a MaxMSP patch/app and M4L audio device, for sequencing and playback of ondulating, harmonic-touch fingering patterns.
 The pattern sequencing is done through `.bell` scripts containing the instructions for how to build each pattern sequence.

 Click <a href="https://youtu.be/AbRYDJeTeQQ" target="_blank" rel="noopener noreferrer">here</a> for an early version preview of `[stringnode]`.